indubitablement2/Pixitale/README.md

 ## Todo

+#### Commands
+- [ ] Rename grid edits to commands.
+- [ ] Separate step chunk from other commands.
+- [ ] Apply commands on step thread.
+Need to change iter to RefCounted.
+- [ ] (server) Skip step if previous step did not finish.
+Slow down simulation instead of whole game.
+- [ ] (client) Immediately try to start next step if commands are available instead of waiting for next frame.

 #### Cell Movement
 - [x] Particle movement
 - [x] Sand movement
 - [ ] Wind effect.
 Light cell move horizontally based on wind value when moving vertically.
-- [ ] Small bug: cell very rarely go to sleep even around moving liquid.
+- [ ] Small bug: Cell very rarely go to sleep even around moving liquid.
+Probably caused by flow changes.

 #### Background Cell
 - [ ] Just material and color.
 No movement or reaction.